History of Iowa: Iowa Territory

+Iowa was part of Michigan Territory for 2 years, then in 1836 became part of the Wisconsin Territory.
+The Iowa Territory was established on July 4, 1838.
 As the settlers came into Iowa, they naturally established communities.
 Significant of these were Burlington, Dubuque, Davenport, Keokuk, Fort Madison, and Muscatine.
 By 1836, when the first census was taken in Iowa, there were 10,531 inhabitants.
-This rapid immigration was but a sign of things to come.
+By 1838 there were 22,895 people.